dreygur/iAmLazy/README.md

 or my system.
 So, the system usually goes wrong and I need to reinstall it.
 But after the installing process finishes, my job starts.
 I always have to customize and install the packages mannually.
 And it takes time from the reserved time for my sleep.
 _So, I somehow managed to write the scripts and helped me to be lazy_

+## Don't take it serious.
+It's my collection of codes that I've write for many different reasons

 ### Requirements: